ecmwf/earthkit-data/docs/guide/sources.rst

   :param str dataset: the name of the CDS dataset
   :param tuple *args: specify the request as dict.
 A sequence of dicts can be used to specify multiple requests.
-  :param bool prompt: when True it can offer a prompt to specify the credentials for cdsapi_ and write them into the default RC file ``~/.cdsapirc``.
+  :param bool prompt: if ``True``, it can offer a prompt to specify the credentials for cdsapi_ and write them into the default RC file ``~/.cdsapirc``.
 The prompt only appears when:

     - no cdsapi_ RC file exists at the default location ``~/.cdsapirc``
     - no cdsapi_ RC file exists at the location specified via the ``CDSAPI_RC`` environment variable